 Bulgaria and Greece may strive to emulate the V4’s regional cooperation model to heighten the Balkan’s leverage on various policy domains including migration and energy.
 The region’s particularities (including the geographical and historical proximity to Turkey and Russia) may often incite regional interests that are different to that of the V4.
 Thus, calling it the “anti-Visegrad” is not groundless, but exaggerated and stems from a populistic exploitation of a momentary mood.

-A Bulgarian-Macedonian folksong asserts that a large river poses no hindrance to love, for the lover can simply metamorphose into a fish and cross the water – – though in this case the geopolitical love affair traverses the Black Sea in the form of gas pipelines.
-Since the originally planned pipeline, the South Stream, obtained nothing but a reproachful “non placet” from the European Commission based on legal grounds in December 2014, the Gazprom-led pipeline will not arrive in Bulgaria, but in Turkey.
-This pipeline, now dubbed the Turkish Stream, certainly poses no yoke to Bulgaria and Greece, for they wish to exploit this new situation by turning themselves into regional gas hubs.
+A Bulgarian-Macedonian folksong asserts that a large river poses no hindrance to love, for the lover can simply metamorphose into a fish and cross the water – – in our case, the geopolitical love affair traverses the Black Sea in form of gas pipelines.
+Since the originally planned project, the South Stream, obtained nothing but a non placet from the European Commission based on legal grounds in December 2014, the Gazprom-led pipeline will not arrive in Bulgaria, but rather in Turkey.
+This pipeline, now dubbed the Turkish Stream, poses no yoke to Bulgaria and Greece, for they wish to exploit this new situation by turning themselves into regional gas hubs.

 Russia will continue to be the main supplier of natural gas to Europe.
 With the implementation of Turkish Stream, Turkey will enhance its position as a major gas transit corridor for the EU.
 This status had already been obtained a few years ago when the Southern Gas Corridor carrying Caspian gas from Azerbaijan to the EU first emerged as a geopolitical vision.
 The Turkish Stream will reinforce this by providing 63 bcm/y of natural gas from Russia that is likely to be carried further into the EU.
 As a comparison, Azerbaijan’s gas supply via Turkey will initially only amount to 16 bcm/y (out of which a meagre 10 bcm/y will head to the EU).